 The EU's current data protection laws date from 1995, before the Internet came into widespread use, and does not cover data processed for law enforcement purposes.
 Today, 250 million people use the Internet daily in Europe.
 The new rules update existing legal principles and apply them to the new online environment, so as to ensure effective protection of the fundamental right to data protection and improve certainty as to the law for companies.

 The changes made by the Civil Liberties, Justice and Home Affairs Committee to the European Commission proposal constitute Parliament's mandate to start negotiations with the Council on the legislative package.
+The full Parliament is expected to confirm the committee texts in a plenary vote on 12 March 2014.
 Inter-institutional talks will start as soon as EU countries agree on their own negotiating position.
-Parliament's aim is to reach an agreement on this major legislative reform before the May 2014 European elections.
+Parliament's aim is to reach an agreement on this major legislative reform before the end of 2014.

 The data protection reform package consists of two draft laws: a general regulation covering the bulk of personal data processing in the EU and a directive on processing data to prevent, investigate, detect or prosecute criminal offences or enforce criminal penalties.